13 Best Watches for 2026: What Experts Recommend

 Solar reliability: Charges from any light source.
 Six months of power reserve ensures it keeps running during extended layovers.

-11. Best GMT Watch of 2025: Seiko 5 GMT SSK023
+11. Best GMT Watch: Seiko 5 GMT SSK023

 Coming in around $450, the Seiko 5 GMT SSK023 punches well above its weight.
 It blends everyday practicality with genuine travel-ready features — a combo that’s hard to find at this price.